MicrosoftDocs/windows-powershell-docs/docset/windows/appx/Add-AppxPackage.md

 ### -Path
 Specifies the file path of the app package.
-An app package has an .appx or .appxbundle file name extension.
+An app package has an .msix, .appx, .msixbundle, or .appxbundle file name extension.

 ```yaml
 Type: String